-ANAT 2002 Anatomy,

-PHYS 2002 Physiology,
+ANAT 2002 Anatomy PHYS 2002 Physiology

-PHTY 2003 Biomechanics and Kinesiology,

-PHTY 2004 Applied Physics and Electrotherapy,
+PHTY 2003 Biomechanics and Kinesiology PHTY 2004 Applied Physics and Electrotherapy

-PHTY 2006 Practice of Physiotherapy
+PHTY 2007 Practice of Physiotherapy

-The examination is held in the Summer and Autumn.
+Examinations may be held in Winter, Spring and Summer.
+Repeat examinations will be held in the Autumn.
 Students who fail to complete the Second University Examination in Physiotherapy in the Autumn are required to re-attend the respective courses in the following session before re-entering for the examination.